dingguanglei/jdit/README.md

 ===> Building optimizer
 ===> Training
-using `tensorboard --logdir=log` to see learning curves and net structure. training and valid data, configures info and checkpoint were save in `log` directory.
+using `tensorboard --logdir=log` to see learning curves and net structure. training and valid_epoch data, configures info and checkpoint were save in `log` directory.
   0%|                                                                                        | 0/10 [00:00<?, ?epoch/s]
 0step [00:00, ?step/s]
 ```